pecard/testeR/README.md

 ## Your presentation

-You will prepare and present a 5 minutes talk with your achievements for each test, focusing on the proposed questions and answering to the questions.
+You will prepare and present a 5 minutes talk with your achievements for each test, focusing on the critical aspects of the proposed questions.
 Add the details you may think will help to understand it.
+Be clear and concise.
 You can use a R Markdown presentation, a Power Point presentation or any other resource that best fits your needs.

 ## Test 1 - Wind Energy Production in Portugal